roflcoopter/viseron/README.md

 | filter_args | list | optional | a valid list of FFMPEG arguments | FFMPEG encoder filter arguments |
 | logging | dictionary | optional | see [Logging](#logging) | Set the log level for the recorder |

-The default command varies a bit depending on the supported hardware:
+A default ffmpeg encoder command is generated, which varies a bit depending on the Docker container you use,
 <details>
-  <summary>For Nvidia GPU support</summary>
+  <summary>For Nvidia GPU support in the <b>roflcoopter/viseron-cuda</b> image</summary>

   ```
   ffmpeg -hide_banner -loglevel panic -f rawvideo -pix_fmt nv12 -s:v <width>x<height> -r <fps> -i pipe:0 -y -c:v h264_nvenc <file>